9brada6/tabs-with-posts/tests/manual_testing.md

 - All the number inputs controls, by default should be empty(no value).
 - All the select controls that apply CSS, should have an option "Not Apply" that must be default.

+## Tabs

+1. The tab buttons text should not have space before/after the HTML tags, because text-decoration might be applied wrong.

 ## CSS of Tabs

 1. The mixin twrp-tab-clean-style must contain all tab classes, even that they have no style.
 2. Each tab must implement the mixin twrp-tab-clean-style.
 3. Each element must implement twrp-box, anchor tags should also implement twrp-anchor.
 4. When displaying, any tab should not have any flash of content.

+## Article Blocks

+1. There should be no space between HTML tags and the meta/title.
+So the starting HTML and ending tags should be on the same line as the meta/title output(because text-decoration might get applied wrong).

 ## CSS of Article Blocks